Schmiddl99/BDT24-Team8-edu_insight/README.md

 ### Project Dependencies

 All project dependencies are listed in the `requirements.txt` file.
 When you build the Docker image, these dependencies will be installed automatically.

-### File Structure

-- `Dockerfile`: Contains the instructions to build the Docker image.
-- `requirements.txt`: Lists the Python dependencies required by the application.
-- `src/main.py`: The main script that runs the Streamlit application.

 ### Troubleshooting